Wizcorp/Spellcaster/README.md

 ## How It Works (Step-By-Step)

 1. Spellcaster will check for an active internet connection.
-If one is not found Spellcaster will coninute retrying at a set interval.
+If one is not found Spellcaster will continue retrying at a set interval.
 2. Spellcaster downloads the content of the provided application URL and stores to application cache (overriding any existing loader).
 3. Spellcaster injects Cordova script tags just after the `<head>` tag.
 4. Spellcaster loads the new loader into the WebView.